Divergent-Insights/dbtcore-azure/README.md

 This project is an enterprise-ready, scalable and robust end-to-end implementation of dbt on Azure:

 - This solution is fully based on Microsoft Azure
+- This is a monorepository solution: infranstructure (Terraform) and data transformation changes (dbt) are orchestrated in one repository
 - All infrastructured is deployed programmatically (via Terraform)
 - Code automataion (CI/CD) is realized with Azure DevOps Pipelines (ADO Pipelines)
 - dbt runs are scheduled via either ADO or Azure Container Instance (ACI)